Rupert is instructed in several high profile direct access cases using his licence to conduct litigation:

 Rupert Butler also specialises in sports and entertainment work, particularly acting for national governing bodies of sport, sports stars and agents, in all aspects of the business of sport and entertainment, regulation and disciplinary matters.
 He is recommended in Chambers UK Directory for sports law.

-He acts for the ECB on a wide range of issues and, in particular, he advised over its relationship with Allen Stanford and his sponsorship of the Stanford Twenty20 for 20 and the collapse of the Stanford Bank.
+He has acted for the ECB on a wide range of issues and, in particular, he advised over its relationship with Allen Stanford and his sponsorship of the Stanford Twenty20 for 20 and the collapse of the Stanford Bank.

-In sports he has also represented and advised the following National Governing Bodies: British Triathlon Association, the British Cycling Federation, International Federation of Strong Men, and the British Bob Skeleton Association.
+In sports he has also represented and advised the following National Governing Bodies: the Welsh RFU, British Triathlon Association, the British Cycling Federation, International Federation of Strong Men, and the British Bob Skeleton Association.

 In 2011 he represented the former information spy Benji the Binman in a successful trial for breach of bailment.